 60314 Frankfurt am Main

-Information according the ordinance on the supervisory requirements for institutions’ remuneration system of Bank Julius Bär Deutschland AG pursuant to sec.
-16 of the bank’s salary scale as of 16 December 2013: 4 August 2017
+Information of the remuneration system of Bank Julius Bär Deutschland AG according to the regulation on the supervisory requirements for institutions’ remuneration systems, sec.
+16, as of 16 December 2013:

-In the three business areas of Bank Julius Bär Deutschland AG − Private Banking, Investment Solutions Group (ISG) and the COO Area − all 170 permanent employees (including of the three members of the Executive Board) received variable compensation in addition to their fixed compensation for the financial year 2017 (as of May 2018).
+Bank Julius Bär Deutschland AG granted all 192 permanent employees (including the two members of the Executive Board) variable compensation in addition to their fixed compensation for the financial year 2019 (as of May 2020).
 The amount of the variable portion of compensation is dependent upon the success of the Bank’s operations and the individual success of the employee.

-In the Private Banking area, the variable compensation is partly a discretionary bonus and partly a formula-based, performance-related variable bonus where the primary compensation parameter of the latter is newly acquired money and contracts.
+In the Private Banking area, the variable compensation is partly a discretionary bonus and partly a formula-based, performance-related variable bonus where the primary compensation parameter of the latter is newly acquired money and profit contribution.
 In the other business areas only discretionary bonuses are paid.

 Complaints are to be submitted in written form (e. g. in a letter, fax or email) and sent to the Kundenbeschwerdestelle (Customer Complaints Office) at the Bundesverband deutscher Banken e.
 V. (Association of German Banks), P.O.
 Box 04 03 07, 10062 Berlin, Fax: +49 (030) 1663 -3169 43417, Email: firstname.lastname@example.org